ivars-melecis/laravel-mix-spritesheet/README.md

 ## CSS

-Laravel mix first creates two mixes for each type of icons, after this - both CSS files are combined into `icons.css` as due to their CSS properties, the y do not crash even with same icon names.
+Laravel mix first creates CSS for each type of icons, after this - both CSS files are combined into `icons.css`.

 ```css
 *[class^="svg-"] {